kshetline/node-unidecode/README.md

 __Unidecode-plus__ takes full-range Unicode text and tries to represent it using only US-ASCII characters (i.e., the universally displayable characters between 0x00 and 0x7F).
 The representation is generally an attempt at transliteration &mdash;
 i.e., conveying, in Roman letters, the pronunciation expressed by the original text in some other writing system.
-Some of the transliterations go for matching the _shape_ of characters rather than their pronunciation, such as transliterating the Greek letter `ρ` (rho) as the ASCII `p`, even though it sounds more like an `r`.
+Some transliterations go for matching the _shape_ of characters rather than their pronunciation.
 Various emoji are represented either as "ASCII art" or English text.

 __Unidecode-plus__ updates the original __unidecode__ in the following ways:
 * Adds support beyond the Unicode Basic Multilingual Plane for transforming many emoji into ASCII-art equivalents.